Professional Development Opportunity for Community College Faculty: Paid Summer Fellowship

 - $1,000 stipend to implement new lecture/lab

-- Teaching courses in any of the following disciplines: electrical engineering, computer science, materials science, environmental science, chemistry, physics, mathematics
+- Teaching courses in any of the following disciplines: electrical engineering, computer science, materials science, environmental science, chemistry, physics, or mathematics.

 - Must be a United States citizen or permanent resident to apply.

-- Complete nine-week fellowship, working 8 hours per day, 40 hours per week during standard business hours.
+- Complete a five to eight week fellowship, working 8 hours per day, 40 hours per week during standard business hours.

 - Complete program surveys to report impact of summer research experience.